Art

 Blocks

-Almost all aspects of a child’s development can be enhanced through the use of blocks.
-Because our blocks are designed in mathematical units, they aid in the development of concrete understanding of concepts essential to logical thinking.
-Awareness of sizes, shapes, numbers, order, area, length, and weight develops as the children select, build with, and put away blocks.
+Almost all aspects of a child’s development can be enhanced using blocks.
+Our blocks are designed in mathematical units, so they aid in developing a concrete understanding of concepts essential to logical thinking.
+Awareness of sizes, shapes, numbers, order, area, length, and weight grows as the children select, build with, and put away blocks.
 The child’s physical development of both large and small muscles is enhanced.
-Language, aesthetics, and social development grow, along with problem solving skills, cooperation, and respect for others and their work.
+Language, aesthetics, and social development grow, along with problem-solving skills, cooperation, and respect for others and their work.

 Books

 Books are the traditional backbone of learning.
-The primary goal at Open Door is to teach the children to develop a love of books and a love of reading them, the wealth of vocabulary building, and the evolution of communication skills.
+The primary goal at Open Door School is to teach the children to develop a love of books and reading them, a wealth of vocabulary building, and the evolution of communication skills.
 As with all our teaching materials, the books at Open Door have been chosen for their quality and developmental appropriateness.

 Dramatic Play

-In dramatic play, children take their real experiences with people and things, combine them with their thoughts and feelings about those experiences, and come up with new ideas.
+In dramatic play, children take their experiences with people and things, combine them with their thoughts and feelings about those experiences, and develop new ideas.

-A wonderful creative outlet, role-playing allows children to try out new ideas in a safe environment, work out emotions, and share experiences.
-It promotes interaction with peers, and aids in the development of vocabulary and social skills.
+Role-playing is an extraordinary creative outlet that allows children to try out new ideas in a safe environment, work out emotions, and share experiences.
+It promotes interaction with peers and aids in developing vocabulary and social skills.

 Manipulatives

-Manipulatives not only promote versatility and creativity, but also provide opportunities for learning in several areas at once, including math, physics, spatial relations, verbal and social growth, problem solving, decision making, small and large muscle coordination, aesthetics, and imagination.
+Manipulatives promote versatility and creativity and provide opportunities for learning in several areas at once, including math, physics, spatial relations, verbal and social growth, problem-solving, decision-making, small and large muscle coordination, aesthetics, and imagination.

 Music & Movement

-Music and rhythmic movement are a natural part of all cultures, which is why we include it in so many aspects of our classrooms.
+Music and rhythmic movement are a natural part of all cultures, so we include them in many aspects of our classrooms.
 Music in the classroom encompasses singing, listening, instrument use, and creative movement.
 It allows children to express their moods, assimilate information, and develop language.

 Outdoor Play

-The major difference between indoor and outdoor play is the presence of more space, more freedom, more movement, more noise, and different construction materials—especially sand and dirt.
+The significant difference between indoor and outdoor play is more space, freedom, movement, noise, and different construction materials – mainly sand and dirt.
 We see the playgrounds as outdoor classrooms where progressive education is still practiced.

 Play Dough & Clay

-Play dough and clay are forms of three-dimensional art that are easily used by children of various ages.
+Playdough and clay are three-dimensional art forms that children of various ages can easily use.
 Pounding, smashing, and pulling apart clay and play dough can allow children to vent intense emotions.

 Sand & Water

 Sand and water are naturally soothing substances.
-Children have a powerful desire to explore these media, which provides them with both sensory stimulation and opportunities for scientific discovery.
-They develop cognitive and observation skills while determining how the addition of water to sand changes its weight, texture, and cohesive properties, and while determining why certain objects sink in water and others float.
+Children have a powerful desire to explore these media, providing them with sensory stimulation and opportunities for scientific discovery.
+They develop cognitive and observation skills while determining how adding water to sand changes its weight, texture, and cohesive properties, why particular objects sink in water, and how others float.

 Woodworking

-Woodworking uses such a variety of skills, tools, and materials that the opportunity for unstructured conceptual learning is almost unlimited.
-Mathematics and basic laws of physics are part of measuring, fitting, balancing, and use of force.
+Woodworking uses various skills, tools, and materials, and the opportunity for unstructured conceptual learning is almost unlimited.
+Mathematics and fundamental laws of physics are part of measuring, fitting, balancing, and use of force.
 Practice in coordination is constant.
-Decision making and planning are a large part of the experience.
+Decision-making and planning are a large part of the experience.